 Renter’s insurance covers your personal belongings from damage or theft and can provide relocation assistance if your home becomes uninhabitable.
 The good news?
 Renter’s insurance is pretty cheap.

-Lemonade is a great up-and-coming insurance company that offers renters insurance starting at just $5 a month (but that depends on the plan you choose).
-They’re a peer-to-peer insurance company, meaning a group of people pools their resources by paying insurance premiums into a collective pot.
+Lemonade is a great insurance company that continues to be up-and-coming offering renters insurance starting at just $5 a month (but that depends on the plan you choose).
+Check out our Lemonade review.

 10. Everything is negotiable